alexhanif/freshrss/docs/en/users/10_filter.md

 		* `date:PT30M/` (past thirty minutes)
 		* `date:PT90S/` (past ninety seconds)
 		* `date:P1DT1H/` (past one day and one hour)
+	* From a given time back to the earliest:
+		* `!date:P1M` (dynamically from one month before the current time)
+		* `date:P1Y !date:P1M` (dynamically from one year before the current time to one month before the current time)
+	* Unsupported syntax:
+		* `date:/P1M` (dynamically from one month before the current time; please use `!date:P1M`)
+		* `date:P1Y/P1M` (dynamically from one year before the current time to one month before the current time; please use `date:P1Y !date:P1M`)

 * by date of publication, using the same format: `pubdate:<date-interval>`
 * by custom label ID `L:12` or multiple label IDs: `L:12,13,14` or with any label: `L:*`
 * by custom label name `label:label`, `label:"my label"` or any label name from a list (*or*): `labels:"my label,my other label"`